What Happens On The Day - FAQ's

 Each venue is a little bit different so we recommend you check the My Location page to check the depth of the swim at your child’s event.
 As a general rule, for beach swims participants will be able to touch the bottom at all times as the swim is parallel to the beach.
 For pool swims it is very likely that participants will not be able to touch the bottom at the deep end of the pool.

-There are always lots of lifeguards on hand to help you if children are struggling.
+There are always lots of lifeguards on hand to help if your children are struggling.
 Some of these lifeguards will be based in the water for the entire event For pool swims flutter boards are available if required.

 Do participants have to wear shoes during the bike leg?
 What about the run?